Nik-Potokar/XIVSlothCombo/README.md

 ### Big Thanks to [attick](https://github.com/attickdoor), [daemitus](https://github.com/daemitus) for creating most of the original code, as well as [Grammernatzi](https://github.com/Grammernatzi) for providing us with a lot of extra tweaks.
 Please show them support for their original work <3

-Brought to you by attick, Kami, Daemitus, Grammernatzi, Aki, Iaotle, Codemned, PrincessRTFM
+Brought to you by attick, Kami, Daemitus, Grammernatzi, Aki, Iaotle, Codemned, PrincessRTFM, damolitionn